Ann Baker (singer)

 Ann Baker (August 21, 1915 – August 29, 1999) was an American jazz singer.
 Baker was discovered by Louie Armstrong and played with his band on Broadway.
 She is best known for her time spent as a member of Billy Eckstine's band, "The Dream Band" where she performed with Charlie Parker, Dizzy Gillespie, Dexter Gordon, Miles Davis and Art Blakey.

+She retired in Charleston, West Virginia, where she was known as the "First Lady of Jazz".
+Bob Hope once told an interviewer his favorite jazz singer was "Little ol' Ann Baker."
 In 2008, Baker was inducted into the West Virginia Musician Hall of Fame.